madalinagherghel/manual_testing_portofolio/Final Project/README.md

 * roles needed for the project are allocated
 * functional specifications are defined
 * initial project risks were detected and mitigated
-* The environment is up and running
 * Role and permissions are allocated
-* User created

 #### 1.1.3 Exit criteria defined